Zip Codes - Free zip code lookup and zip code database download.

 The Electronic QSL Card Centre was conceived to be a cloud-based QSL system before anyone was talking about the "cloud".

-The servers are located in multiple state-of-the-art data centers.
+The servers are located in several state-of-the-art IBM CLOUD data centers.
 These are certified by an independent auditor to be SAS 70 Type II compliant, with raised floors, climate control, fire-suppression system, uninterruptible power supply (UPS) systems and standby power generators, as well as 24 hour-a-day live human staff monitoring the systems from 2 separate, redundant network operations centers.

-One of the most significant benefits of selecting eQSL.cc as your QSL exchange is the high level of security and fault-tolerance that is offered from a facility designed to house E-Commerce sites.
+One of the most significant benefits of selecting eQSL.cc as your QSL exchange is the high level of security and fault-tolerance that is offered from an IBM Cloud facility designed to house E-Commerce sites.